khulnasoft-lab/design.khulnasoft.com/contents/regions/empty-states.md

 On mobile, the layout is same as the one on desktop.
 It only scales down the illustrations and changes the width of paragraph.

-Add Sketch Measure Preview for empty states
+TODO: Add Sketch Measure Preview for empty states